Nandan-M-Hegde/CNN/README.md

 # Car Detection using CNN

 ## Decription
-  Basic car detector for identifying whether the given image is an image of a car or not using 'keras' library
+  Basic car detector for identifying whether the given image is an image of a car or not using *keras* library